open-rpc/spec/spec.md

 #### Example Object

 The Example object is an object that defines an example that is intended to match a given [Content Descriptor Schema](#content-descriptor-schema).
-If the [Content Descriptor Schema](#content-descriptor-schema) includes `examples`, the value from *this* [Example Object](#example-object) supercedes the value of the schema example.
+If the [Content Descriptor Schema](#content-descriptor-schema) includes `examples`, the value from *this* [Example Object](#example-object) supersedes the value of the schema example.

 Field Name | Type | Description
 ---|:---:|---